Welcome to the Mudslinger on Saturday, April 4th, 2020

 Space limited to 300 riders!

-Starts at 10:20 from the School with a 1 mile ride to the actual start line
+Neutral Roll out at 10:50 from the School with a 1-mile ride to the actual start line

 Thanks to the great support of Corvallis Cyclery

-This Event will both thrill you and get you muddy with a 2-mile initial climb to sort you out and some slick slick singletrack to get you back home.
-The course was dominated by Adam Bucklin and a host of others on the long course in just under 1:20 that kept the competition on the rivet.
-For 2016 the course is 10-15 minutes longer.
+This Event will both thrill you and get you muddy with a 2-mile initial climb to sort you out and some slick singletrack to get you back home.
 Those looking to have fun and ride more than the race this is a perfect experience with a well-marked course and 2 hrs plus or minus to get back home on a damp Spring day.
+Times vary from 1 hr to 1:30 for the short course to 1:30 to 3 hrs for the long course!

 Thanks and be safe!

-- Awesome Course with 2-mile hill to keep you warm (20-30 minute climb)
+- Awesome Course with a 2-mile hill to keep you warm (20-30 minute climb)

 - See old friends and make a new one or two